ExtendRealityLtd/VRTK/README.md

   * **Beam Always On:** If this is checked the the pointer beam is always visible but the Destination Set event is still only emitted when the assigned button is pressed.
-  * **Activate Delay:** The time in seconds (based on a 60 frame per second update tick) to delay the pointer beam being able to be active again.
-Useful for preventing constant beams for teleporting.
+  * **Activate Delay:** The time in seconds to delay the pointer beam being able to be active again.
+Useful for preventing constant teleportation.
   * **Pointer Thickness:** The thickness and length of the beam can also be set on the script as well as the ability to toggle the sphere beam tip that is displayed at the end of the beam (to represent a